Wolfmyths/Myth-Mod-Manager/README.md

 I only have access to the Steam version, so I cannot say if it works for Epic Games without feedback.

+# Download
+You may download any version of Myth Mod Manager and view changelogs at the [releases page](https://github.com/Wolfmyths/Myth-Mod-Manager/releases)

 # Future Plans